ketanvh/docbot/README.md

 ### Azure Deployment (One-Click)

-1. Click the "Deploy to Azure" button at the top of this README
+1. Click the "Deploy to Azure" button at the top of this README.
 2. Fill in the required parameters:
    - **Web App Name**: Choose a unique name for your web app
    - **Location**: Select an Azure region